micaelpreis/terminal-configuration/README.md

 	(\$(date +%H:%M))

-To add them to your prompt just paste them into your PS1, like this:
+To add them to your prompt just paste them into your PS1, like this.

 	export PS1="(\$(date +%H:%M)) $B_GREEN\u@:$B_BLUE\w $B_BLUE\$$B_WHITE"